 Everything you need to know about cataract surgery

 Cataract surgery is the most common procedure performed in the UK and has a high success rate.
-However, the idea of undergoing eye surgery may still seem scary to a lot of us and so consultant ophthalmologist, Professor Sunil Shah, and Medstars’ Will Chadbon are on hand to explain everything you need to know about cataract surgery.
+However, the idea of undergoing eye surgery may still seem scary to a lot of us and so consultant ophthalmologist, Professor Sunil Shah, and Medstars’ Will Chadbon are on hand to explain everything you need to know.

 What are cataracts?

 A cataract is the clouding of the lens of your eye.
 Your lens is the shape and size of a smartie and sits behind the iris to help focus light into your eye.
 Usually, we’re born with perfectly clear lenses but, like many things, they can deteriorate with age.

 As we get older our lenses fog up, like bathroom glass, which impairs our vision.
 Initially, the misting of your lens may be subtle, but over time the problem can worsen to significant loss of sight, or even blindness.

 How do I know if I need cataract surgery?

 You may find that you’re coping well with early cataracts, but the problem gets worse as time goes by and the impairment to your vision cannot be fixed by wearing glasses, or through medications such as eye drops.
 Therefore, it’s advisable not to wait for the cataracts to ‘ripen’ before considering surgery.